vimond/.github/.github/PULL_REQUEST_TEMPLATE.md

 > If this PR implements changes related to one or more JIRA tickets please:
 >
-> - Add the tickets ids in the title, e.g: SR-1234
+> - Add the tickets ids in the title
 > - Add a link to each of the related tickets

 ## Dependencies